 A Slower Pace of Life

-Visitors from large metro areas often retreat to the Poconos in order to step back from the fast pace of life in the City or even the suburbs.
+People from large metro areas often retreat to the Poconos in order to step back from the fast pace of life in the City or even the suburbs.
 There’s no doubt that things are a little more relaxed in this area.
 You can actually enjoy doing things with your family without fighting crowds and traffic all the time.
-And just because the pace is slower, that doesn’t mean there aren’t plenty of activities all around you.
+But just because the pace is slower, that doesn’t mean there aren’t plenty of activities all around you.
+One big difference is that you don’t feel exhausted just getting to the things you want to do.
+When you’re driving to a destination in the Poconos, getting there really is half of the fun!

 Who Knew It Was So Affordable?

 Housing prices in the Poconos are more affordable than they are in metro areas such as Philadelphia or New York.
 Many visitors are surprised at how much more home they can afford when building in this area.
 And New Yorkers, in particular, will love the lower tax rates in Pennsylvania.
-Many of the floor plans that we offer plans (such as the Liberty Hill, shown here) give you the option to expand and add rooms on the second floor if the need arises.
+The Poconos region is more affordable in other respects as well.
+A quick comparison on bestplaces.net (shown here) gives you the comparative costs of living in Queens, NY and Mount Pocono, PA.
+It’s more affordable to build and to live.
+Plus, many of the floor plans that we offer plans (such as the Liberty Hill, shown here) give you the option to expand and add rooms on the second floor if the need arises.

 Opportunity to Invest in the Future

-While people have flocked to the Poconos region for years as a popular vacation destination, an increasing number of visitors from Philadelphia and New York are investing in vacation homes in the area.
-Their families can enjoy visiting now—and then in the future, they can retire to a place that’s quiet and offers a lower cost of living.
+We mentioned above that people have flocked to the Poconos region for years because of the area’s popularity as a vacation destination.
+But an increasing number of visitors from Philadelphia and New York have invested in vacation homes in the area.
+One of the benefits of building these vacation homes is that families can enjoy visiting now—and then, down the road, they can retire to a place that’s quiet and offers a lower cost of living.
+But there’s another future benefit.
 There’s another benefit as well.
 Adult children who have fond memories of family vacation times with their parents in the Poconos are more likely to visit regularly—with their own kids in tow!

 There’s Still Easy Access to the Metro Areas